yperess/zephyr/doc/develop/languages/cpp/pigweed.rst

 Navigating Pigweed
 ******************

-Pigweed uses a different term for what a ``module`` is when compared to Zephyr.
+Pigweed uses a different definition for what a ``module`` is when compared to Zephyr.
 When reviewing the documentation on `Pigweed`_'s page, a ``module`` can be viewed as a collection of related libraries.

 .. _pigweed_example_lock_guard: